Ayushman-Choudhuri/AI-Ideation-Assistant/README.md

 conda list
 ```
 ## Running the Project
-To run the project run the following command after navigationg to the src/ai-ideation-assistant
+To run the project run the following command after navigating to the src/ai-ideation-assistant

 ```bash
 streamlit run app.py